 Setting Description To Address The user and domain names of the recipient.
-To use e-mail for paging, use the e-mail address for the recipient's pager gateway account (for example, myacct100@skytel.com).
+To use e-mail for paging, use the e-mail address for the recipient's pager gateway account (for example, myacctl00@skytel.com).
 The pager gateway will generate the page.
-To bypass the DNS lookup of the mail server's IP address, use the IP address in brackets instead of the e-mail domain name, for example, use jsmith@[xxx.xxx.xxxx] instead of jsmith@company.com.
+To bypass the DNS lookup of the mail server's IP address, use the IP address in brackets instead of the e-mail domain name, e.g., use jsmith@[xxx.xxx.xxx] instead of jsmith@company.com.
 This is useful when DNS lookups are not working correctly.
-NOTE: The recipient's pager must be able to use text-based messaging.
-SMTP Server Select one of the following methods for routing e-mail: Local: Through the Management Card's SMTP server.
-This setting (recommended) ensures that the e-mail is sent before the Management Card's 20-second time-out, and, if necessary, is retried several times.
-Also do one of the following: Enable forwarding at the Management Card's SMTP server so that it can route e-mail to external SMTP servers.
-Typically, SMTP servers are not configured to forward e-mail.
-Check with the administrator of your SMTP server before changing its configuration to allow forwarding.
-Set up a special e-mail account for the Management Card to forward e-mail to an external mail account.
-Recipient: Directly to the recipient's SMTP server.
-With this setting, the Management Card tries to send the e-mail only once.
-On a busy remote SMTP server, the time-out may prevent some e-mail from being sent.
-When the recipient uses the Management Card's SMTP server, this setting has no effect.
-E-mail Generation Enables (by default) or disables sending e-mail to the recipient.
+Note: The recipient's pager must be able to use text-based messaging.

+Setting Description E-mail Generation Enables (default) or disables sending e-mail to the recipient.
+SMTP Server Select one of the following methods for routing e-mail: Local: Through the site-local SMTP server.
+This recommended setting ensures that the e-mail is sent using the site-local SMTP server.
+Recipient: Through the recipient's SMTP server.
+The NMC performs an MX record look-up on the recipients e-mail address and uses that as its SMTP server.
 Format The long format contains Name, Location, Contact, IP address, serial number of the device, date and time, event code, and event description.
 The short format provides only the event description.
+Language Chose a language from the drop-down list and any mails will be sent in that language.
+It is possible to use different languages for different users.
+See "Adding and Changing Language Packs" on page 101.
+User Name Password Confirm Password If your mail server requires authentication, type your user name and password here.
+This performs a simple authentication, not SSI.
+Port The SMTP port number, with a default of 25.